jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 Adjust for any other volunteer organization with financial concerns.

 ## Chain of Thought Pattern
 Solving a large problem often requires breaking it down into smaller problems.
-This is often the case with math problems when most of us were in school where we had to show so that we’d make fewer mistakes and demonstrate to our teachers that we understood the process.
+This is often the case with math problems when most of us were in school where we had to show our work so that we’d make fewer mistakes via simpler steps, and we would demonstrate to our teachers that we understood the process.

 We can do the same thing with LLMs and GenAIs.
-By asking them to solve the problem step-by-step, indicating their chain of thought and showing their work.
-They will break the problems down into smaller steps as well.
+By asking them to solve the problem step-by-step, indicating their chain of thought and showing their work, they will break the problems down into smaller steps as well, which will hopefully yield more accurate results, or at least results that are easier to confirm.

 Recent updates in some LLMs, such as ChatGPT, may not require this pattern as frequently as before.
 See [Reasoning Models](https://platform.openai.com/docs/guides/reasoning), which recommends:
 >__Avoid chain-of-thought prompts:__ Since these models perform reasoning internally, prompting them to "think step by step" or "explain your reasoning" is unnecessary.